Piilu/nodewebapp/README.md

 1. think about dynamical scroll AGAIN

 <strong>Bugs:</strong>
-- If user sends a request to other user who is on the user find tab then the "add friend" status does not change.
-Also both see "Request sent"
-- if connection is lost while user is connected to room, then activity status would not change
+- if connection is lost while user is connected to room, then activity status would not change.
 - If there are two different rooms named same by same user than it's a big big problem (have to make room id's)
 - if refresh too fast it doubles user (videoplayer html) but it fixes itself
 - Server throws error when username folder already exist